ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 1. `Option` values
 1. `Result` values

 Use them.
 Do not encode errors inside data.

-Exceptions provide a mean to deal with errors at the control flow level while `Option` and `Result` provide a mean to turn errors into dedicated data.
+Exceptions provide a mean to deal with errors at the control flow level while `Option` and `Result` provide means to turn errors into dedicated data.

 The rest of this document presents and compares approaches towards error handling.